 - 1. Community Gynae referral to 1st OP within 4 weeks: failing target after successful delivery in previous months the service is reacting to this. - RAP dated April 2017.
-We understand that General Gynae clinics have been added to the list to assist productivity, but cannot yet evidence that the Community Gynae patients are now hitting the 4 week target agreed with the CCG.
-This investigation will complete shortly. - 2.
+We understand that General Gynae clinics have been added to the list to assist productivity but cannot yet evidence that the Community Gynae patients are now hitting the 4 week target agreed with the CCG. - 2.
+Safeguarding training: all levels of the training are now delivering to the 85% standard.
+This is a very good outcome for the training team.
+Should this now be closed? - 3.
 Dementia and Falls Assessments (Community); Data quality issues resolved by Information Team.
-Performance still under expected trajectories as above on this point failed to recover despite a prolonged improvement period. - 3.
+Performance still under expected trajectories. - 4.
 Cancelled on day operations: sustainable progress not yet embedded. - RAP dated March 2017 Theatre Improvement Project overseeing.
-Improvement plan to be delivered in Q1 17/18. - 4.
+Improvement plan to be delivered in Q1. - 5.
 Maternity indicators are now delivering other than the CO monitoring.
-The Director of Midwifery is reviewing breaches at patient level and addressing issues as appropriate with out of area GPs/patient DNA rates which are high are contributing to this an ongoing action plan is in place and being progressed jointly with the service and performance and insight team. - RAP up-dated Dec 2017.
-Many breaches counted, now confirmed as women coming from out of areas and the team will communicate with GPs to address this where possible.
-DNAs are being investigated.

-5. ED 4hrs being managed separately, but also under RAP.
+The Director of Midwifery is reviewing breaches at patient level and addressing issues as appropriate. - RAP dated July 2017.
+Many breaches counted, now confirmed as women coming from out of areas and the team will communicate with GPs to address this where possible. - 6.
+ED 4hrs being managed separately, but also under RAP.